Integrated Performance Primitives: Features

+With launch of the Intel Cryptography Primitives Library in October 2024, the cryptography domain API has been split off and moved into the new library.

 Organization

-Intel IPP is divided into four major processing groups: Signal (with linear array or vector data), Image (with 2D arrays for typical color spaces), Data Compression and Cryptography.
+Intel IPP is divided into three major processing groups: signal processing (with linear array or vector data), image processing (with 2D arrays for typical color spaces) and data compression.

-Half the entry points are of the matrix type, a third are of the signal type and the remainder are of the image and cryptography types.
-Intel IPP functions are divided into 4 data types: Data types include 8u (8-bit unsigned), 8s (8-bit signed), 16s, 32f (32-bit floating-point), 64f, etc. Typically, an application developer works with only one dominant data type for most processing functions, converting between input to processing to output formats at the end points.
+Half the entry points are of the matrix type, a third are of the signal type, and the remainder are of the image types.
+Intel IPP functions are divided into 4 data types: data types include 8u (8-bit unsigned), 8s (8-bit signed), 16s, 32f (32-bit floating-point), 64f, etc. Typically, an application developer works with only one dominant data type for most processing functions, converting between input to processing to output formats at the end points.